Explore central Perth, starting with a visit to King’s Park.

 Spend the next day in Fremantle, Perth’s eclectic port city.
 First stop, Fremantle Prison for the 9.30am Prison Art and Behind the Scenes Tour.
 An experienced guide shows visitors through the cells and yards, covered with prisoner’s works, including convict etchings, Aboriginal landscapes, dot paintings and murals, and a range of graffiti and tattoo art.
 The tour includes a personalised look into the Prison’s diverse museum collection, which includes photographs, documents, furnishings, artworks, clothing, weapons and archaeological material.

 For lunch, take your pick from the more than 100 restaurants and cafés in Fremantle.
-Then move on to the WA Maritime Museum for the 1pm Fremantle Maritime Adventure.
-This tour encompasses Western Australia’s incredible maritime history including the winning America’s Cup yacht, Australia II, a tour of the famous submarine HMAS Ovens and a look behind the scenes with a museum expert, including a rare chance to handle significant Museum items.
-Then wind down after an action-packed day in Fremantle with private drinks on the Museum balcony, overlooking the Indian Ocean.
+Then move on to the WA Maritime Museum.
+The museum encompasses Western Australia’s incredible maritime history including the winning America’s Cup yacht, Australia II and the famous submarine HMAS Ovens.